visit-dav/visit/src/doc/python_scripting/functions.rst

     The name of the database for which to return metadata.

 ts : integer
-    An optional integer indicating the time-state at which to open the database.
+    An optional integer indicating the timestate at which to open the database.

 return type : avtDatabaseMetaData object
     The GetMetaData function returns an avtDatabaseMetaData object.